-The Bank performs individual assessment of impairment for each individually significant loan or advance (exceeding EUR 150,000) if it is in the status of default (overdue more than 90 days), i.e. if there is objective evidence that the loan has been impaired.
+The Bank performs individual assessment of impairment for each individually significant loan or advance (exceeding EUR 150,000 for corporate and EUR 50,000 for retail clients) if it is in the status of default (overdue more than 90 days), i.e. if there is objective evidence that the loan has been impaired.